BYTEWALLET · FINTECH · SHIPPED 2024

 Funding and sending are different jobs.
 They should feel different.

-The problem: confusion at one step bled into the next.
-A user who didn't understand "network fee" on the funding screen arrived at the amount input already doubtful.
-That doubt compounded at confirmation.
-I separated the flows so each decision could be made cleanly.
-The tradeoff was a longer overall journey.
-I accepted that tradeoff because completion rate matters more than session length in a transaction flow.
+Confusion at one step bled into the next.
+A user who didn't understand "network fee" while choosing a source wallet arrived at the amount screen already doubtful, and that doubt compounded at confirmation.
+Separating the steps let each decision get made cleanly.

 DECISION 03